 The writer encourages them not to throw off their confidence, as one would do a worthless garment.
 They had need of patience.
-Thayer, in his lexicon, states that patience is,
+Thayer, in his Greek lexicon, states that patience is,

 the characteristic of a man who is unswerved from his deliberate purpose and his loyalty to faith and piety by even the greatest trials and sufferings.

 These believers were possibly allowing the trials they were enduring on account of their faith in Jesus, to dissuade them from pressing on in the Faith.
-They were being tempted from stopping short of God’s intended purpose for them (maturity), by the things which they were suffering.
+They were being tempted to stop short of God’s intended purpose for them (maturity), by the things which they were suffering.
 It was for this reason, the writer exhorts them with the example of Jesus, who was made “perfect through sufferings” (2:10).

 21 And you, that were sometime alienated and enemies in your mind by wicked works, yet now hath he reconciled.